Udayraj123/DBMSLab-CS345/A4 - Time tables/Readme.md

 		EE671	C	2102
 		PH443	C	4G4
 		PH446	E1	4005
 	 Above are exactly the Intersection of Elective courses in Insitute.pdf and those mentioned by depts (EE,CE and PH) in their own timetable.
-Hence these need to be removed from one of the places, prefererring Institute one as it's easier (added count checks too).
+Hence these need to be removed from one of the places, prefererring Institute one(Slotbased) as it's easier (added count bugchecks too).

 	 CSE has mentioned too, but they have only one intersection CS526 which was removed from dept csv coz of venue conflict.
 	 CH643 had "same venue as" CH438 - 4005 : manually added

 Done = 3.
 Source the sqls into DB, check for constraint errors for clean(which u thought) ones, then separately add inconsitents.

+CRITICAL BUG-
+departmental Entries into Slotbased  doesn't necessarily have tutorial slots!
+CHANGE SCRIPT TO HAVE TUTS ONLY FOR DIVISION COURSES and FOLLOWING-
+	BT>Only BT208 has tut and that too only on Wed (Slot D) CE>Only CE222 has tut and that too only on Fri (Slot B) CH>Tuts(Msc courses?): CH411, CH421,CH432,CH433,CH501 others mention (Other than xDay xTime)
+NOTE: Electives are 3-0-0-6 = No tut
+	CL>Tuts:CL204 (),CL401 (),
+	>check1 this shud get removed (tut) - ,('BT205','NA','C','Thursday','BT','4102')

+WRONG DATA for CL612/CL642
+ - It is a K(5-6PM) slot Elective, WRONG IN IMAGE OF CL.pdf coz otherwise Friday 8AM will conflict with CL206 in 4203.

+++Exceptions-
+(table-image conflicts - dark colored courses)
+	CL309 Has 'I' slot as well as C1(Mon) .
+Soln- Moved it to Mon,Tue,Thur.csv Similarly, following handled manually(moved out of slotbased) -
+	>CL206	C	4203
+	>CL207	D	4203
+	>CL309	C1	4203
+	>CL314	D1	4203
+	>CL617	C1	4209
+	>CL622	D1	4002
+	>CL623	C1	4002
+	>CL625	E1	4001 (ELECTIVE!!
+Dept precedence taken)
+	>CL639	C	1G1 (ELECTIVE)
+Venue conflict>> In institute.pdf CL625 has two venues, 4001 taken

+Also hadn't noted these Notes:
+	that BT205 has mentioned two venues - both taken 4102& 4207
+	CL642^ has approval pending, ignored

 4. Can you generate any useful visuals?

 My Queries when this completes -